 The main consideration when choosing materials for a bathroom vanity is often moisture resistance.
 Bathrooms are one of the most humid areas in the home, and there’s bound to be some outright splashing as well, so the cabinet needs to be able to withstand moisture.
 In addition to the cabinet, factor in the countertop and hardware.

 - Solid wood: High-end vanities often feature solid wood that’s either painted or stained.
 This material option is usually pricier than other materials.

 - Plywood: Popular plywood (laminated sheets of wood veneers) is more affordable than solid wood yet just as durable.
 It’s usually painted rather than stained.

-- MDF: Medium density fiberboard, one of the most affordable cabinet materials, contains wood fibers compressed with resin.
+- MDF: MDF, one of the most affordable cabinet materials, contains wood fibers compressed with resin.
 Also known as engineered wood, the material offers a smooth surface, but it must be sealed or it may warp and delaminate (swell).